-The American Immigration Lawyers Association (AILA) elected Anastasia Tonello, an immigration lawyer from New York, NY, as the association’s Second Vice President for the 2015-2016 term.
+AILA elected Anastasia Tonello, an immigration attorney from New York, NY, as the association's First Vice President for the 2016-2017 term.
+The election results were announced during AILA's Annual Conference in Las Vegas, NV.

-Having spent the majority of her career practicing US law as an immigrant in London, Ms. Tonello has experienced many of the issues and obstacles immigrants in this country encounter—both personally and professionally.
+Having spent the first decade of her career practicing U.S. law as an immigrant in London, Ms. Tonello has experienced many of the issues and obstacles immigrants in this country encounter-both personally and professionally.

-Ms. Tonello joined AILA as a member in 1998.
-She is a frequent speaker on consular issues having spoken at professional conferences and at the world’s leading business schools in the US and abroad.
+Ms. Tonello joined AILA as a member in 1999.
+She is a frequent speaker on immigration issues having spoken at professional conferences, the world's leading business schools in the U.S. and abroad and in the media.
+She has been recognized in Who's Who Legal, Legal 500 UK Edition, Chambers (UK, Global and USA), SuperLawyers and Best Lawyers.

 She received her B.A. from Indiana University and her J.D. from the University of Notre Dame.